geltz/ComfyUI-geltz/README.md

 **LoRA Extract**

-Extract the difference between two models as a LoRA with adjustable rank.
+Extracts the difference between two models as a LoRA with adjustable rank.
 *Uses the [sd-mecha](https://github.com/ljleb/sd-mecha) API*

 **Load Image With Metadata**